Demand Generation Playbook for B2B Technology Companies

 ABM is not a replacement for demand generation.
 It is an overlay.
 The demand gen engine continues running and generating broad pipeline.
 ABM focuses additional resources on a defined list of high-value accounts to accelerate their journey from awareness to closed-won.

 Build the target account list.
 Collaborate with sales leadership to identify 50 to 100 accounts that represent the highest potential revenue.
-Use firmographic data, intent signals, existing relationships, and competitive intelligence to prioritise the list.
-Every account on the list should have a clear reason for inclusion.
+Use firmographic data, intent signals, existing relationships, and competitive intelligence to prioritise.
+Account-based revenue benchmarking from the Salesforce blog suggests that even a tight 75-account list outperforms broader programmes when sales and marketing share a single dashboard.

 Create account-specific content.
-Develop content tailored to each account's specific challenges, industry, and technology stack.
-This does not mean creating 100 unique pieces.
-It means building modular content that can be customised — personalised landing pages, industry-specific case studies, and custom ROI analyses.
+Develop modular content that can be customised — personalised landing pages, industry-specific case studies, and custom ROI analyses — rather than 100 unique pieces.

 Launch multi-channel account plays.
 For each target account, execute coordinated campaigns across: